 Children are accustomed to hearing the word “no,” but they usually don’t get permission to use it themselves.
 Obviously, it’s up to parents to set their own boundaries for when “no” is acceptable.
 But consider asking if your child wants to go to Henry’s birthday party before simply sending the RSVP.
 Certainly, “no” is a delicate balancing act with children, but if encouraged mindfully, it can be an important step in learning healthy boundaries.

-There’s no question that our world needs more empathy, listening, and awareness.
+There’s no question that our world needs more empathy, listening, and understanding.
 Sensitive children can also be extremely analytical and creative.
-Let’s remind the sensitive children in our lives that even though the world feels challenging at times, their sensitivity is a gift that can help others in countless ways.
+Let’s show them — through our words and actions — that even though the world is challenging at times, their sensitivity is a gift that can help others in countless ways.

 This article was originally published on IntrovertDear.com.